Trend to equilibrium and Newtonian limit for the relativistic Langevin equation with singular potentials: Assumptions and main results

-for some positive constant $C$ independent of $t$, $r$ and $X_0$. \end{theorem}
+for some positive constant $C$ independent of $t$ and $X_0$. \end{theorem}

 As mentioned in Section \ref{sec:intro:proof}, the proof of Theorem \ref{thm:polynomial-mixing:N-particle} relies on three main ingredients.
 The first of which is the construction of suitable Lyapunov functions, cf. Definition \ref{def:Lyapunov}, allowing for establishing moment bounds on the returning time to the center of the phase space.
-The second ingredient is the Hormander's condition, cf. Definition \ref{def:Hormander}, verified through H\"ormander's celebrated ``sums of squares" Theorem \cite{hormander1967hypoelliptic}.
+The second ingredient is the Hormander's condition, cf. Definition \ref{def:Hormander}, verified through H\"ormander's celebrated ``sums of squares", see Theorem 1.1 in \cite{hormander1967hypoelliptic}.
 In particular, this property ensures that transition probabilities $P_t^\varepsilon$ have smooth densities $p_t^\varepsilon(X,Y)$ with respect to Lebesgue measure.
 The last property needed to complete the proof of \eqref{ineq:polynomial-ergodicity} is the solvability of the associated control problem, cf. Definition \ref{def:control-problem}.
 In turn, this implies the so-called irreducibility property, guaranteeing the uniform possibility of returning provided the dynamics starts from a compact set.
 While the latter two properties are relatively not difficult to check, as they have been done in literature for the related Langevin systems, the former on the derivation of the Lyapunov function turns out to be the most challenging issue, owing to the lack of a strong dissipative mechanism from the $\pb$ process.
 All of this will be discussed in details in Section \ref{sec:poly-mixing} where we supply the proof of Theorem \ref{thm:polynomial-mixing:N-particle}.

 \begin{remark} 1.
-We note that the constant $C$ in Theorem \ref{thm:polynomial-mixing:N-particle} may depend on the parameter $\varepsilon$, which heavily affects the construction of $V$ below in Section \ref{sec:poly-mixing}.
-The issue of uniform polynomial mixing with respect to small $\varepsilon$ therefore remains an open problem.
+We note that the constant $C$ in Theorem \ref{thm:polynomial-mixing:N-particle} may depend on the parameter $\varepsilon$ and $N$, which heavily affect the construction of $V$ below in Section \ref{sec:poly-mixing}.
+In particular, $C$ may get arbitrarily large when either $\varepsilon\to 0$ or $N\to\infty$.
+The issue of uniform polynomial mixing with respect to either small $\varepsilon$ or large $N$ therefore remains an open problem.

 2. In the literature of the classical Langevin dynamics and related systems, the more popular mixing results are usually exponential convergent rates \cite{arnold2024trend,calogero2012exponential, duong2024asymptotic, herzog2017ergodicity, lu2019geometric, mattingly2002ergodicity}.
 This relies on finding a Lyapunov function $V$ satisfying the inequality